KeatonArmstrong02/public-notes/content/1 - Source Material/Essays/As We May Think by Vannevar Bush.md

 https://cdn.theatlantic.com/media/archives/1945/07/176-1/132407932.pdf
 An essay published by *The Atlantic* in 1945 by Bush, Vannevar

+---
-Perhaps one of the most impactful essays I've ever read for how I view the importance of information processing and storage today.
-Particularly my own notetaking [[Zettelkasten helped me realize the strength analogous thinking]] and also how social media fucked us all.
-Though best written in this essay: [Rebooting the attention machine](https://cosmosinstitute.substack.com/p/rebooting-the-attention-machine)
+Perhaps one of the most impactful essays I've ever read for information processing and storage today.
+Particularly with personal knowledge management like Zettelkasten. [[Zettelkasten helped me realize the strength analogous thinking]].

+A lateral idea: [Rebooting the attention machine](https://cosmosinstitute.substack.com/p/rebooting-the-attention-machine) how what Bush talked about could help us un-fuck social media.

+---
 ### Notes:

 On volume presenting a search problem: